weiji14/deepicedrain/README.md

 ### Advanced

-This is for those who want full reproducibility of the conda environment, and more computing power by using Graphical Processing Units (GPU).
+This is for those who want full reproducibility of the virtual environment, and more computing power by using Graphical Processing Units (GPU).

-Making an explicit conda-lock file
-(only needed if creating a new conda environment/refreshing an existing one).
+Making an explicit [conda-lock](https://github.com/conda-incubator/conda-lock) file (only needed if creating a new virtual environment/refreshing an existing one).

-    conda env create -f environment.yml
+    mamba env create -f environment.yml
-    conda list --explicit > environment-linux-64.lock
+    mamba list --explicit > environment-linux-64.lock

 Creating/Installing a virtual environment from a conda lock file.
 See also https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#building-identical-conda-environments.

-    conda create --name deepicedrain --file environment-linux-64.lock
+    mamba create --name deepicedrain --file environment-linux-64.lock
-    conda install --name deepicedrain --file environment-linux-64.lock
+    mamba install --name deepicedrain --file environment-linux-64.lock

 If you have a [CUDA](https://en.wikipedia.org/wiki/CUDA)-capable GPU, you can also install the optional "cuda" packages to accelerate some calculations.